glauret/glauret.github.io/index.md

 **Tools used: R (Tidyverse, Geosphere), Tableau**

+### Context
+Data Analysis Case Study for Google Data Analytics Certification - Cyclistic.
+Preparing a data analysis for a fictional bike-share company in order to help them attract more riders.

+Project Overview
+As a data analyst working in the marketing analyst team, my goal was to understand how casual riders and annual members use Cyclistic bikes differently.
+From these insights, my team will design a new marketing strategy to convert casual riders into annual members.

+Cyclicist is a bike-share company that features more than 5,800 bicycles and 600 docking stations.

+We try to evaluate how do annual members and casual riders use Cyclistic bikes differently:

+Customers who purchase single-ride or full-day passes are considered casual riders.
+Customers who purchase annual memberships are Cyclistic members.
 > This is a blockquote following a header.
 >
 > When something is important enough, you do it even if the odds are not in your favor.